-In keeping with our mission to deliver up-to-date information that helps our clients and candidates make informed recruitment and career decisions, Merritt Hawkins conducts a variety of physician salary surveys.
-We know how important the latest trends in physician compensation and salaries are to the negotiation process.
-These statistically evaluated survey results pinpoint:
+In keeping with our mission to deliver up-to-date information that helps our clients and candidates make informed physician recruitment and medical career decisions, Merritt Hawkins conducts a variety of physician salary and compensation incentives surveys.
+We know how important the latest healthcare trends in physician compensation and salaries are to the negotiation process.
+These statistically evaluated physician recruiting survey results pinpoint:

 - Average physician salaries by specialty